Information about the coronavirus (COVID-19) for patients

 - Get enough sleep – ideally at least eight hours per night

 - Reduce stress and utilize stress management techniques – Stress management is crucial to support the immune system, as cortisol (the hormone the body secretes when under stress) weakens the body’s defenses

 - Eat a healthy diet – The diet plays a huge role in our response to viruses and secondary complications.
 Aim to follow an anti-inflammatory diet and try to avoid dairy, sugar, alcohol and refined grains, as these tend to be pro-inflammatory.
 Reducing high-arginine foods and increasing high-lysine foods (these foods can be found with a quick google search) is another way to strengthen the body’s response to viral infections.

-- Take immune boasting vitamins, supplements and herbs – Vitamin D, vitamin A, liposomal vitamin C, NAC, zinc and herbal antiviral formulas are all immune supportive and excellent options.
-We sell antiviral formulas at CIM, many of which can also be found at health food stores such as Whole Foods and PCC.
-If you buy supplements outside our office, check to be sure there is third party quality control to ensure a potent supplement.
+- Support your immune system – Vitamin D, vitamin A, liposomal vitamin C, NAC, zinc and herbal antiviral formulas are all immune supportive.
+If you buy supplements outside our office, check to be sure there is third party quality control to ensure a potent formulation.